tankfeud/norx/README.md

 3. Using your IDE, reapply modifications that was overwritten :) - this should be handled better of course.
 4. `c2nim common.c2nim object/orxObject.h` to reproduce `orxObject.nim`
 5. Merge parts into `obj.nim` that should be there using `meld object/orxObject.nim ../src/norx/obj.nim`

+# norx 0.5.0 - Upgrade to Orx b-release (1.12 release)
+This was not done by the steps above but manually merging corresponding header changes directly into nim files.
+1. Compare orx header changes, between versions 2020-07 and b-release branch.
+2. Added build.nim contaiing value from orxBuild.h after running setup.sh in Orx from b-release branch.
+3. Problematic orxColorList.h was referenced by macro in orxVector.h generating list of colors of the orxVECTOR This is solved by running new script in scripts/crreateNimColors.sh that generates colors in src/norx/colorList.nim
+4. Verifying all official samples works with Orx library compiled from b-release branch